Macmod/nsrip/README.md

 # Flags

 ```
+Usage of ./nsrip:
   -d, --domain string        Specify the target domain
   -l, --list string          Specify a file with a list of target domains
-  -p, --provider string   Specify the nameserver list to use (aws, azure, gcp, cloud, or the path to a custom file) (default "cloud")
+  -n, --nameservers string   Specify the nameserver list to use (aws, azure, gcp, cloud, or the path to a custom file) (default "cloud")
   -q, --quiet                Only output raw results
+  -v, --verbose              Verbose mode
-  -w, --workers int       Specify the number of workers (default 5)
+  -w, --workers int          Specify the number of workers (default 10)
 ```

 # License